pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 their allocation result with a node selector that matches no node.
 A denial-of-service attack against the cluster and other pods is harder, but still possible.
 For example, frequently updating ResourceClaims could cause new scheduling attempts for pending pods.
-Filling up the `ReservedFor` field could exhaust etcd storage.

 Another potential attack goal is to get pods with sensitive workloads to run on a compromised node.
 For pods that don't use special resources nothing changes